The Resident Assistant (RA) Team

 - President (not available for application): Drive the mission of the RA team to build community and a safe, respectful, and orderly living environment for all; stay abreast of event coordination, accounts and funds; liaison between representatives from MIT offices, other graduate dormitories etc.

-We invite applications from current Warehouse residents who would like to join the RA team.
-The RA team consists of 12 – 13 members.
+We invite applications from current Warehouse residents who would like to join the RA team for the next academic year.

 The timeline of the RA selection process is as follows: